MysteryPancake/Houdini-VBD/README.md

 | [OpenCL version](./ocl/updateVelocity.cl) | [VEX version (outdated)](./vex/updateVelocity.c) |
 | --- | --- |

+## Why does stiffness have a limit?

+Like with Vellum (XPBD), stiff objects are limited by the number of constraint iterations and substeps you use.

+The more constraint iterations and substeps, the more correctly stiff objects are resolved.

+VBD also includes an accelerated convergence method meant to improve convergence for stiff constraints.

+It's in the "Advanced" tab and disabled by default, as it tends to explode with high values, but worth a try.

+AVBD adds hard constraints which should resolve much faster, but I haven't implemented this yet.

+## Why do collisions not work sometimes?

+VBD solves collisions as soft constraints, meaning collision forces get added onto the force and hessian like everything else.

+In practice this means other forces can overpower collisions.
+For example, stiffer materials than the ground can penetrate it.

+This can be fixed by increasing the stiffness of the ground, or reducing the stiffness of everything else.

+AVBD adds hard constraints which should prevent this from happening, but I haven't implemented this yet.

 ## Why does it explode randomly?

 This solver used to explode every 5 seconds, but now it's much better.
 Explosions are a common issue with VBD.